 To verify operation of the burners, make sure that the blower compartment door is in place and that there is power to the furnace.
 Set the thermostat above room temperature and observe the ignition sequence.
 The flame can be observed through the small clear window on the burner box.
-The burner flame should carry over between all burners on high fire.
-Note that when operating on low fire, the left two burners will not operate on upflow models and the right two burners on downflow models.
 The flames should be blue, without yellow tips.
 Flames should extend from each burner without lifting, curling, or floating.
 After verifying ignition, set the thermostat below room temperature and verify that the burner flame extinguishes completely.